DISCLAIMER:

 hot, and the scent of tropical flowers was overpowering.
 Janeway pushed herself off the towel and

-packed her things hurriedly into the small tote she had bought in the market
+packed her things hurriedly into the small tote she'd bought in the market

 she had her hat pushed over her face.